Manzanita Night Writers &

 Email for more information:

-WE MEET VIA THE ONLINE MANZANITA WRITERS PRESS NING WRITING COMMUNITY and on ZOOM.
+WE MEET VIA THE ONLINE MANZANITA WRITERS PRESS NING WRITING COMMUNITY on ZOOM.

-1st and 3rd Monday evenings on Zoom.
-Email us for an invitation if you live in a 60-mile radius of San Andreas in Calaveras County.
+1st and 3rd Monday evenings on Zoom at 6:30 pm.
+Email us for an invitation if you live in a 60-mile radius of San Andreas in Calaveras County or in the California foothills West of the Sierra.

-Writers Unlimited is a weekly membership writers group and gathering of authors who share their work for peer feedback.
-The group was founded in 1984 by Monika Rose and early on, published five Manzanita poetry and prose book collections and three additional The Journal volumes under the name of Writers Unlimited.
+Writers Unlimited, now named Manzanita Night Writers, is a bi-weekly membership writers group and gathering of authors who share their work for peer feedback.
+The group was founded in 1984 by Monika Rose, and early on, published five Manzanita poetry and prose book collections and three additional The Journal volumes under the name of Writers Unlimited.
 With the formation of Manzanita Writers Press in 2009, the Manzanita series and other books are now published by MWP, Manzanita Writers Press, a non-profit 501(c)(3) arts organization.
 Same group, but expanded.

 Manzanita Night Writers Sessions